FinCEN Issues First-Ever List of AML/CFT Priorities

 FinCEN requires all covered financial institutions to consult advisories regarding corrupt foreign entities and human rights abuse.

-The guidelines also require these financial institutions to reconsider their particular AML/CFT policies and increase the robustness of programs related to high-profile foreign political figures.
+The guidelines also require these financial institutions to reconsider their particular AML/CFT policies.
+For instance, increasing the robustness of programs related to high-profile foreign political figures.

 2. Cybercrime